uptane/uptane-standard/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to `uptane-security` `[at]` `googlegroups` `[dot]` `com`.
+Please report (suspected) security vulnerabilities to `uptane-security [AT] googlegroups [DOT] com`.
 You will receive an acknowledgement from us within `TODO: XXX` hours.
 Keep in mind this project is a community based project of volunteers and response times could vary.
 If the issue is confirmed, we will provide a response within 90 days.

 ## Guidelines